avajs/ava/readme.md

 ### Resetting AVA's cache

 AVA will automatically detect changes to test and helper files and recompile them.
 However, AVA is unable to detect changes to your Babel plugins and presets.
-If you update your Babel config, you can run AVA with the `--reset-cache` flag to reset AVA's cache.
+If you update your Babel configuration, you can run AVA with the `--reset-cache` flag to reset AVA's cache.
 If set, all files in the `node_modules/.cache/ava` directory are deleted.
-Rerunning your tests will cache your test files with your updated Babel configuration.
+Run AVA as normal to apply your new Babel configuration.

 ## Documentation